Last Updated on

 Bay leaves haven’t made much of an appearance on The Spice Train so far.
-I’m actually not sure why that is because I really like their slightly mentholy and herby flavor a lot, and I don’t view them as optional supporting characters, I like to let them take center stage as they do in this roasted chicken drumsticks dish.
+I’m actually not sure why that is because I really like their slightly mentholy and herby flavor a lot, and I don’t view them as optional supporting characters, I like to let them take center stage as they do in this roasted chicken drumsticks recipe.

 - 3 tablespoons olive oil